Community led, Council facilitated

 - The board of this new body will be elected from the residents, wider community, non-residential occupiers (e.g. the chef’s school) and Lambeth Council.
 This structure makes sure this public asset continues to benefit the community throughout the 250 years and its management is publicly accountable.

-- The objectives of this new overarching community body are being developed from the community’s feedback during the many engagement events/workshops we’ve held and they will continue to be developed during the next few months.
+- The objectives of this new overarching community body are being developed from the community’s feedback during the many engagement events/workshops we’ve held and they will continue to be developed during the building phase as the new tenants arrive.

 Shaped by Brixton People